Ronellaaa/Breast-cancer-detection-LogisticRegression/README.md

 ## What the Notebook Includes
 - Loading and cleaning the dataset
 - Splitting data into training and testing sets
-- Scaling features
 - Training a Logistic Regression model
 - Making predictions
 - Evaluating accuracy and confusion matrix